microsoft/PowerPlatformConnectors/certified-connectors/Polaris PSA/README.md

 ## Deployment Instructions
 Please use [these instructions](https://docs.microsoft.com/en-us/connectors/custom-connectors/paconn-cli) to deploy this connector as custom connector in Microsoft Flow and PowerApps

-Connect with Polaris Support [here](https://www.replicon.com/polaris/contact-support/ "Polaris Support") for ClientID and Client Secret for authorization
+Connect with Polaris Support [here](https://www.replicon.com/polaris/contact-support/) for Client Id and Client Secret for authorization

 ## Support

-For any questions please contact Polaris Support [here](https://www.replicon.com/polaris/contact-support/ "Polaris Support")
+For any questions please contact Polaris Support [here](https://www.replicon.com/polaris/contact-support/)